Why Social Media For Your Restaurant Is Important

 Improves Trust and Loyalty

-One of the top reasons customers choose a restaurant is trust.
 Customers want to know that they can trust that their service and food quality will be consistent.
 Social media pages are a great way to establish transparency.
 Guests should always be encouraged to leave reviews and post pictures about their experience at your restaurant.

 Staying Connected with Guests

 One of the most important reasons a restaurant should have social media accounts is communicating with customers.
 Social media allows you to keep in touch and build a personal connection with your customers.
+People spend about 153 minutes per day on social media, which is two and a half hours that you can try and reach them every day.

 Provides Guests with Restaurant Updates